Decarbonisation pathways for local authorities, citizen and businesses

 In addition, synergies between adaptation and mitigation plans and its different impacts can act as a driver to implement climate change plans, but may also act as a barrier (IPCC, 2022).

-Focusing our analysis on the existing synergies is therefore essential to lead LOCALISED to a successful outcome of feasible adaptation and mitigation options in the NUTS3 regions in the EU-28.
+Focusing our analysis on the existing synergies has therefore been essential to lead LOCALISED to a successful outcome of feasible adaptation and mitigation options in the NUTS3 regions in the EU-28.

 Operational management tools for citie’s sustainable decarbonization plans